eugenwintersberger/pnitools/doc/source/cli_tools/mcaops.rst

 .. option:: -c [CENTER], --center=[CENTER]

    defines the index of the center bin used for rescaling.
+By default the bin with the maximum signal will be used.

 .. option:: -d [DELTA], --delta=[DELTA]

-   defines the step width for the rebin operation
+   defines the new width of the histogram bins

 .. option:: -x [CENTERVALUE], --cvalue=[CENTERVALUE]